propbank/propbank-release/README.md

 ### What is the data?

-This repository contains two stand-off formats for Propbank data, standard Propbank pointers and stand-off "skel" files, with each token replaced with ```[WORD]```.
+This repository contains two stand-off formats for Propbank data, standard Propbank pointers and stand-off "gold_skel" files, with each token replaced with ```[WORD]```.
 To use the data, you will have to acquire the corresponding Treebank releases from the LDC and run a conversion script (included) to replace those ```[WORD]``` instances with the real text.

 The data is comes from a variety of sources: